KULeuven-MICAS/snax-postprocessing-simd/README.md

 # Post-Processing SIMD Accelerator for SNAX

 Post-Processing SIMD Accelerator accelerates the post-processing kernel in TinyML workload.
-The specification of this kernel is defined [here](https://gist.github.com/jorendumoulin/83352a1e84501ec4a7b3790461fee2bf).
+The specification of this kernel is defined [here](https://gist.github.com/jorendumoulin/83352a1e84501ec4a7b3790461fee2bf).Basically, it combines the common element-wise operations, such as scaling, clamping and quantization kernels.

 The Post-Processing SIMD Accelerator has a compatible interface with [SNAX core](https://github.com/KULeuven-micas/snitch_cluster) and will be integrated into it.
 The Post-Processing SIMD Accelerator is written in CHISEL 5.0.0 and is intended to be connected to the SNAX accelerator RISC-V manager core through a SystemVerilog wrapper.